AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-06-how-to-escape-tutorial-purgatory.md

 In the meantime, it certainly doesn't hurt to follow a tutorial now and then to sharpen your skills or learn new things.
 But don't allow tutorials to become a crutch.

-{% include unsplashAttribution.md name: "J Yamuta", username: "yj_visuals", photo_id: "9xhodmUG7E0" %}
+{% include unsplashAttribution.md name: "J Yamuta", username: "yj_visuals", photoId: "9xhodmUG7E0" %}